tigerlcl/tigerlcl/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Tiger, Changlun LI
 ================================================================================================================================

+> 🌟 In me the tiger sniffs the rose. - Siegfried Sassoon

 PhD Student@HKUST-GZ, AI Agent Developer, Data Scientist, Full Stack Newbee

-* 🌍  I'm based in Great Bay Area, China
+* 🌍  I'm based in the Great Bay Area, China
-* ✉️  You can contact me at [tigerlicuhk@gmail.com](mailto:tigerlicuhk@gmail.com)
+* ✉️  You can contact me via `tigerlicuhk[at]gmail.com`
-* 🧠  I'm learning LLM expertise knowledge, coding-less/coding-free solution, and more...
+* 🧠  I'm learning LLM expertise knowledge, including multi-agent, coding-less/coding-free tech, and more...

 ### Research Interests
 I focus on LLM-based Apps.
 Below are some stunning topics I am working on:
 * Good Data For AI: data cleaning and transformation.
 * Good AI For Research Service: tool, review, and community.